MOC-Labs-Review/MD-100T00-Windows10/Instructions/Labs/0202-Managing Domain Authentication.md

 6. Right-click This PC and then select **Properties**.

-7. On the **System** page, take note of the **Computer name, domain, and workgroup settings**.
+7. On the **About** page, take note of the **Device name and Full device name**.
 The Domain shows Contoso.com.

-8. Close the System and File Explorer windows.
+8. Close the About and File Explorer windows.

 9. Right-click the **Start** button and then select **Computer Management**.